 Increasing property values, decreasing wages

-The studies indicate that the affordability of housing in Moab has only worsened over time.
+The two studies by BAE and the state both indicate that the affordability of housing in Moab has only worsened over time.

 “Between 2014 and 2017, the median price increased by 30 percent for townhomes, and 42 percent for single-family homes and condominiums,” the BAE study reads.